What is ‘fashion’ to a Singaporean?

 I’m really drawn to post-human debates.
 I like to push boundaries in my work with the making process and conceptualising.
 The presentation inspires people to manifest ideas, creating imaginative links to parts of ourselves that are otherwise inaccessible.

-On the other hand, my watercolour illustrations are fun and light-hearted.
-It encourages people to develop a personal hobby.
-I like to paint portraits of different facial expressions, food from my travels, and interesting fabric textures, emphasising on details, highlighting the small personal joys in life.
+On the other hand, my watercolour illustrations are fun and lighthearted.
+They encourage people to develop a personal hobby.
+I like to paint portraits of different facial expressions, food from my travels and interesting fabric textures, emphasising details and highlighting the small personal joys in life.

 Zine creators to look out for:

-One of my favourite zines is called the Mushpit, they are known for their satirical wit and they definitely push at the edges of what a print publication should be.
+One of my favourite zines is called the Mushpit.
+It’s known for its satirical wit and it definitely pushes the boundaries of what a print publication should be.

-What do you think your personal style is - that may or may not span across the multi-disciplines of your work.
+What do you think your personal style is — that may or may not span the multi-disciplines of your work?

 It’s hard to articulate a personal style, but I am drawn to an eclectic mix of modern prints and vintage clothing details.
 There will always be a certain pop of colour or statement in my works and the way I dress.
 In essence, my style is grandma meets chic.